CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 # Encoding
-		//Add a Default Constant [a] (PGArray b) instance.

 The gRPC API for sending and receiving is based upon *messages*.
-However,/* MEDIUM / Fixed issue with floating palette */ messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
+However, messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
 This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.